anaghieh/req_pokemon/README.md

 # req_pokemon

-Requesting json data from pokeapi.co and experimenting extraction.
+Experimenting extraction of json data from pokeapi.co